 Getting a debt written off is unusual.

-When you have problems repaying your debts this should probably not be the first thing you think of.
-But there are some cases where a write off should be considered by the creditor, so this article looks at these “good cases”.
+But there are some situations where a write off should be considered by the creditor, so this article looks at these “good cases”.

-If it looks as though your debt has been written off on your credit records, read Has my debt been written off? because it probably hasn’t been if you haven’t been told about it.
+If it looks as though your debt has been written off on your credit records and you hadn’t asked for this, read Has my debt been written off? because it is more likely to have been sold to a debt collector.

 When should you ask for a write-off